youngbobby/suchageek.com/content/blog/10k-party.md

 # From 0 to 10k users – what next?

-They say the first 100 users is usually the most difficult; ; however, in my experience, the journey to 10,000 users has been the most arduous yet rewarding milestone to achieve.
+They say the first 100 users is usually the most difficult; however, in my experience, the journey to 10,000 users has been the most arduous yet rewarding milestone to achieve.

-A few days ago, one of my projects reached the milestone of 10,000 registered users.
+A few days ago, one of my web projects reached the 10k user registration milestone.

+I've had experience with scaling social accounts (on Instagram) to over 10k users in the past.